 Coated utility knives are the workhorses of the kitchen, and a few nice knives are especially key when a student is just learning to cook.
 A basic kitchen tool set contains coated knives along with flexible cutting mats (each one comes with helpful cooking tips and tricks printed right on its surface) and sturdy utensils for the beginning cook.

 A scrambled egg on a weekday morning always feels like a treat, but it’s especially true when you’re a hungry student.
 The ceramic egg cooker makes microwave eggs in a snap, and, as a bonus, it also works to cook oatmeal and even a mug cake.

 Most experienced cooks have more spoons and scrapers than they know what to do with, but for the cook who is just starting, the two-in-one scraper saves space and does a lot: it scoops, scrapes, and serves.
 Tiny but mighty.

 Store your leftovers and heat them in the same container.
-A Leak-proof glass containers come in a variety of sizes, and have lids that snap securely in place.
-The 5¼ cup is great for leftovers, the 3 cup is perfect for a sandwich on the go.
+These leakproof glass containers come in a variety of sizes and have lids that snap securely in place.
+The 5¼-cup container is perfect for leftovers and the 3-cup container is great for a sandwich on the go.